PayPal Drops Gab Following Pittsburgh Shooting

 — The Verge (@verge) October 27, 2018

-Although Gab apparently aims to be a free speech haven it has metamorphosed into a far-right echo chamber – according to Vice – following Facebook and Twitter’s crackdown on so-called hate speech.

-Experts, however, argue that far-right social media users are migrating to Gab not because they want to, but because they have to, which can be dangerous since tracking their online activities becomes more difficult for law enforcement, according to Vice, and radicalizes them even further.
+Although Gab apparently aims to be a free speech haven, it has metamorphosed into a far-right echo chamber, according to Vice.
+This comes on the heels of Facebook and Twitter’s crackdowns on so-called hate speech.
+Experts, however, argue that far-right social media users are migrating to Gab not because they want to, but because they have to, which can be dangerous since tracking their online activities becomes more difficult for law enforcement, and radicalizes them even further, as explained by Vice.

 For PayPal, this is not the first time to sever ties with an organization following widespread controversy.

-In September this year, PayPal banned conspiracy theorist Alex Jones and his media organization InfoWars from the platform.
-Jones later sued PayPal citing bias against conservatives, according to BBC.
+In September this year, PayPal banned conspiracy theorist Alex Jones and his media organization, InfoWars, from the platform.
+Jones later sued PayPal, citing bias against conservatives, according to BBC.

 Interestingly, Andrew Torba has appeared on Alex Jones’ show at least once.
 A video of his talk with the conspiracy theorist is available on YouTube.